 Sometimes we just need to acknowledge “I’m scared” or “I’m hurting” rather than trying to “fix it” or push it away.

-When a child is sick, a loving parent will sit and hold it – in no way blaming it for being sick – they will simply love and comfort it back to health.
+When a child is sick, a loving parent will sit and hold it – in no way blaming the child for being sick.
+They will simply love and comfort it back to health.
 In just the same way we need to just “sit with it”, staying present and open to our vulnerabilities, our pain.
-In this way we can bring so much healing to ourselves.
+In this way, we can bring so much healing to ourselves.

 Have you ever been around someone who completely accepts you as you are “warts and all?”
-Doesn’t it feel wonderful just to be yourself, not needing to watch what you say and do for fear of being judged, or seen as being “less than”.
+Doesn’t it feel wonderful just to be yourself?
+You don’t need to watch what you say and do for fear of being judged, or being seen as “less than”.
 When we’re with people like that we can be relaxed, sincere, spontaneous and natural.
 It is then so much easier to be authentic and honest.
 Imagine how wonderful it would feel if we could extend that acceptance towards ourselves – completely.
 Imagine how our lives would transform if we cared enough about ourselves to get to know who we truly are, rather than forever straining to be someone else.

-When we embrace our own pain and fear, we come home to the unique person we are in the deepest possible sense.
-We merge the false opposites of black and white and create a whole rainbow of colour – another whole world of possibilities!
+Embrace yourself and your our own pain and fear.
+Come home to the unique person you are in the deepest possible sense.
+We merge the false opposites of good and bad, black and white and create a whole rainbow of colour – another whole world of possibilities!